Quantum Maximum Likelihood Prediction via Hilbert Space Embeddings: Prediction task

-When $\Sigma$ is a compact\footnote{In what follows, the compactness assumption is used only to guarantee that the relevant infimum is achieved, and hence can be dispensed with if the minimum is known to exist.
-This is a useful relaxation, especially, in infinite dimensional Hilbert space settings, where compactness could be a restrictive assumption.} set, the infimum in \eqref{eq:mloptrkhsemp} is achieved.
-Moreover, when $\Sigma$ is also convex and\footnote{Since $\Sigma$ is a compact convex set of positive semi-definite operators, it is easy to see that there exists an element $\sigma \in \Sigma$ such that $\sigma' \ll \sigma$ for every $\sigma' \in \Sigma$.
-Define $\supp(\Sigma)\coloneqq \supp(\sigma)$ for such a $\sigma$.
-To see that such a $\sigma$ exists, note that $\supp(\sigma_1) \cup \supp(\sigma_2) = \supp(\alpha \sigma_1+(1-\alpha) \sigma_2) $ for any $\sigma_1,\sigma_2 \in \cS(\HH)$ and $\alpha \in (0,1)$.
-Using this, it is possible to construct either a finite or infinite sequence of density operators $\sigma_n \in \Sigma$ with strictly increasing support.
-In the finite case, the last element of the sequence gives the desired $\sigma$ and in the infinite case, take $\sigma$ to be any limit point. } $\supp\left(\hat \rho_n(x^n)\right)=\supp(\Sigma)$, this minimum is unique.
-However, the last condition is restrictive and hard to ensure for all $x^n \in \cX^n$.
-Accordingly, we call the ''QMLP'' an arbitrary minimizer of \eqref{eq:mloptrkhsemp}, when the minimizer is not unique.
+When $\Sigma$ is weakly compact\,\footnote{The compactness assumption is used henceforth only to guarantee that the relevant infimum is achieved.}, the infimum in \eqref{eq:mloptrkhsemp} is achieved.
+We will assume that this is the case throughout the paper.
+Moreover, when $\Sigma$ is also convex\,\footnote{Since $\Sigma$ is a weakly compact convex set of density operators, it is easy to see that there exists an element $\sigma \in \Sigma$ such that $\supp(\Sigma)=\sigma$, hence, $\sigma' \ll \sigma$ for every $\sigma' \in \Sigma$.
+A standard construction is by taking $\sigma=\sum_{n \in \NN}2^{-n}\sigma_n $ for a countable dense (in trace norm) subset $\{\sigma_n\}_{n \in \NN} $ of $\Sigma$, which exists as the set of density operators on a separable Hilbert space is separable with respect to trace norm.
+Hence, one may define $\supp(\Sigma) $ as $ \supp(\sigma)$ for such a $\sigma$.}, $\supp\left(\hat \rho_n(x^n)\right)=\supp(\Sigma)$, and the value of \eqref{eq:mloptrkhsemp} is finite, this minimum is unique.
+However, the aforementioned support condition is restrictive and hard to ensure for all $x^n \in \cX^n$.
+Accordingly, we call the QMLP an arbitrary minimizer of \eqref{eq:mloptrkhsemp}, when the minimizer is not unique.
 The motivation behind considering QMLP stems from the possibility that with an appropriately chosen embedding $\varphi$ into a Hilbert space $\HH_d$ of dimension $d \ll |\cX|$, $\hat \rho_n(x^n)$ is a good proxy of $\hat p_n$ for the prediction task while simultaneously enabling optimization over a subset of a much smaller Hilbert space $\cL(\HH_d)$, i.e., over the space of $d \times d$ matrices.
 This occurs, for instance, when \enquote{neighboring symbols} which should lead to similar prediction outcomes are embedded to closely aligned elements in the Hilbert space, so that the span of $\{\varphi(x): x \in \cX\}$ has a low effective dimension compared to orthogonal embedding.
 Another rationale, as will become evident in Section \ref{Section:Statprop}, is that the minimal eigenvalue of $\rho_p$ increases in general when multiple elements of $\cX$ are mapped to non-orthogonal elements.
-From an optimization standpoint, \eqref{eq:mloptrkhsemp} can be solved by optimization algorithms over Hilbert spaces that can exploit its rich structure such as orthogonality and inner products, and lack in $\cP(\cX)$.
-In fact, there is a rich theory of optimization in Hilbert spaces (e.g., \citet{Houska-Chachuat-2017}), and gradient-based algorithms can exploit the aforementioned structure while performing optimization.